AWS Solutions Architect – Associate Certification Preparation Update

 This course summarizes Domain Three - Designing Secure Application and Architectures.

-Domain Three: Specify Secure Applications and Architectures
+Knowledge Check: Domain 3 - Specify Secure Applications and Architectures

 This course covers cost optimization concepts and practices, the various instance types available, and purchasing options.